 - Oil sticks

-- You can use oil pastels on top of acrylics, watercolors, and oil paints.
+- You can use oil pastels on top of acrylics, watercolors, and poster paint.

 - Acrylic paint pens.